Applying for a residence permit for au pair workers (non-EU/EEA)

 - United States of America

-Tip: Despite the existing visa exemption, it may be advisable to enter Germany with a visa for au pair employment.
-Therefore, enquire at the German diplomatic mission in your home country.
+Tip: Despite the existing visa exemption, it may be advisable to enter the country with a visa for au pair employment.
+You should therefore enquire at the German diplomatic mission in your home country.

 The residence permit for au pair employment is valid for